-One of my mentors is an art dealer.
+One of my mentors, an art dealer, taught me the pitfalls of impatience.
 He specializes in art from the middle ages.
 Last time we met, he showed me a part of his personal collection.
 Impressed by the size of the collection, I asked how long it took to accumulate everything.

 He said “45 years,” and then he laughed when I looked surprised.
 He continued:

 “This is not something you can buy in one go.
 It’s not like going to the IKEA.
 Accumulating anything worthwhile in life takes time.
 First, because you don’t have the money to buy everything at once.
 Second, not everything is always available.
 You must wait for the right opportunity.”

 And waiting is one of the hardest things in life.
 But if you take a close look around you, you see many examples of people who waited for the right opportunity.